jolars/moloch/docs/index.md

 cluttered, while the few distinctive custom themes available are often specialized for a particular corporate or institutional brand.

-The goal of [moloch]{.sans-serif} is to provide a simple, modern Beamer theme suitable for anyone to use.
+The goal of Moloch is to provide a simple, modern Beamer theme suitable for anyone to use.
 It tries to minimize noise and maximize space for content; the only visual flourish it offers is an (optional) progress bar added to each slide or to the section slides.

-[moloch]{.sans-serif}'s codebase is maintained at
-<https://github.com/jolars/moloch>.
-If you have any issues, find mistakes in the
-manual or want to help make the theme even better, please get in touch there.
+Moloch's codebase is maintained at <https://github.com/jolars/moloch>.
+If you have any issues, find mistakes in the manual or want to help make the theme even better, please get in touch there.

-[moloch]{.sans-serif} is a fork of the popular Metropolis theme by Matthias Vogelgesang.
+Moloch is a fork of the popular Metropolis theme by Matthias Vogelgesang.
 The motivation for the fork was to fix some longstanding bugs in Metropolis and also simplify the codebase to make it easier to maintain and less fragile to changes in the underlying Beamer code.

 # Getting Started

 ## Installing from CTAN

-For most users, we recommend installing [moloch]{.sans-serif} from [CTAN](https://www.ctan.org).
-If you keep your TeX distribution up-to-date, chances are good that [moloch]{.sans-serif} is already installed.
+For most users, we recommend installing Moloch from [CTAN](https://www.ctan.org).
+If you keep your TeX distribution up-to-date, chances are good that Moloch is already installed.
 If it is not, you need to update your packages.
 If your distribution is TeX Live (or MacTeX on OS X), the following command updates all packages.

 ```bash
 tlmgr update --all